We are Available 24/7

 Do PEX pipes freeze easier than copper?

-PEX pipes freeze at the same temperature as copper, but they’re more flexible and less likely to burst when ice forms inside them.
+PEX pipes freeze at the same temperature as copper both freeze around 20°F. But PEX is more flexible and less likely to burst when ice forms inside because it can expand slightly.

 Will pouring hot water down drains prevent freezing?

-Hot water provides temporary relief but doesn’t prevent freezing.
-Consistent heat and proper insulation are the only reliable prevention methods.
+Hot water provides temporary relief but doesn’t prevent freezing long-term.
+The water cools quickly in cold pipes.
+Consistent heat sources and proper insulation are the only reliable prevention methods.

 How long does it take for pipes to thaw naturally?

-Natural thawing can take 24-48 hours depending on temperature and pipe location.
-Active thawing with heat sources speeds this to 30-60 minutes.
+Natural thawing takes 24-48 hours depending on temperature and pipe location.
+Active thawing with safe heat sources speeds this to 30-90 minutes.
+Never rush the process with excessive heat.